About Steamworks Arts

 Established in 2001 the company is led by Director Sally Richardson with each project developed around a collective of multi-disciplined artists including designers, performers, writers, composers and filmmakers.
 We collaborate with emerging and established artists and companies, business and the wider community.
 The result is challenging and relevant works that combine contemporary ideas with a powerful theatricality.

-We believe that engaging in the Arts changes lives and are committed to shaping an Australian arts culture that is environmentally sustainable, reflecting and engaging with our changing society and the world in which we live, while championing the voice, presence and creativity of women in the arts.
+We believe that engaging in the Arts changes lives and are committed to shaping an Australian arts culture that is environmentally sustainable, reflecting and engaging with our changing society and the world in which we live, while championing the voice, presence, leadership and creativity of women in the arts.

 Sally is an Australian director, writer, dramaturg, arts consultant and producer working across the performing arts.
 She is passionately committed to the creation of new Australian work and developing collaborations with other artists in the region with a focus on contemporary theatre, dance and performance.